nickloman/arcade-of-memories/instructions.md

 The keyboard escape key is mapped to simultaneous press of P1 start and Coin, so use that to exit any games or go back from any menus.

+## General Info

+ The cabinet is decorated using photos by Hanah (thanks Hannah!) and contains a Ryzen 7 gaming PC designed to be completely silent and low power consumption running Windows 11.
+There are externally mounted volume controls (click the wheel to mute).